SinghTushar20/Learn-to-Code/08-Languages/JS Project Based Learning/01-cli basics/readme.md

     💥 npm link and unlink will work when we execute them from the package repo.

 - It is important to note that the CLI tool is infact a node package, it's just that this package doesn't export anything so we can't import it in any other project of our's but it is a command line tool.

-Afterall a package is just there to help us like a software or app in our device.
+  - Afterall a package is just there to help us like a software or app in our device.

 - `#!` is called a shebang or hashbang, it tells to the kernel which interpreter is to be used to run the commands present in the file.

-If you run a script without specifying the interpreter, the shell will spawn another instance of itself and try to run the commands in the script.
+  - If you run a script without specifying the interpreter, the shell will spawn another instance of itself and try to run the commands in the script.

-- Whenever we change something in a package we have already published, then we need to update it's version before updating it again.
+- Whenever we change something in a package we have already published, we need to update it's version before updating it again.

 - **Version synamtics**: **Major.Minor.Patch**, we can update our package version using the command `npm version <patch/minor/major>` in our package directory.

-- We can import package.json and it will convert the entire content into a javascript object.
+- We can _import package.json_ and it will convert the entire content into a javascript object.

 - **CLI UX**(User Experience): This include things that make the user's life easy like author's info, readme(for user to know how to use the cli), license, keywords(words from which people can find the package in npm), clearing the console, welcome header while using cli, as cli is little to no UI but we can make it clean with color and info. alerts using module like chalk and log-symbols.

-**2. Node Package**
+## **2. Node Package**

 - We can create a node package/project using `npm init` command.